 Shop the Post:

 My smocked dress was the perfect option for family photos (or upcoming events like Thanksgiving).
 Comfortable, flattering, and it doesn’t wrinkle.
 This dress runs true to size and comes in a number of colors and patterns.
 And it’s under $40 on Amazon Prime!
 I kept my earrings simple with small gold hoops, and I wore brown suede ankle boots.
-Mine are from last year but this is the current version.
+Mine are from last year but this is the current taller version, which I also have and love to wear with dresses.
 The girls dresses (here and here) aren’t available in green online right now but they are available in colors that would still work nicely.
 Their brown suede Mary Janes are from Amazon and they come in a number of colors.
 I’m very impressed with them!
-These chunky cotton tights are our very favorite (Tate’s pack and Caroline’s pack).
-They’re durable and warm and look really nice too.
+These chunky cotton tights are our very favorite.
+They’re durable and warm and look really nice too- my girls wear them to school all fall and winter-long.
 We went with the tan pair for photos because I was afraid the white would show dirt too easily for photos because I know my children always end up wrestling or sitting on the ground.
 This is our favorite set of bows (20 for $10 for the 4.5″ size) and we opted for the cream bow rather than white, since it’s fall.
 Jack’s boots are great because they don’t have laces (he doesn’t know how to tie them yet and I didn’t want to deal with them) and they’re nice and warm.
 Corduroy pants are classic and I love the look of a chunky cream sweater (we had a white button down oxford underneath).
 Tom wore this shawl collar sweater over a white button down oxford, darker khakis and a pair of dressy boots I randomly bought him at Walmart last year.

 How to Get the Best Family Photos